Lloyds warns mis-selling could cost it an extra £1.8 billion | MarketScreener

 It added the charge would dent its profitability and scrapped guidance for a return on tangible equity of around 12% this year.
 It also warned the increase in its capital ratio in 2019 would be below its 170-200 basis points per annum guidance.

-The lender made a PPI provision in its second quarter of 650 million pounds.
+The lender made PPI provisions worth 650 million pounds in the first half of this year, meaning the total combined cost for 2019 could hit as much as 2.45 billion pounds, equivalent to 41% of its 6 billion pounds pretax profit last year.
+The bank set aside 750 million pounds for PPI in 2018.

 Lloyds had been expected to make a further provision following its rivals' moves, with analysts at KBW saying they had downgraded the bank last week partly due to the expected charge.
-KBW said the top end of the charge at 1.8 billion was marginally better than its worse case scenario.
+KBW said the top end of the charge at 1.8 billion was marginally better than its worst case scenario.

+Barclays could take a provision of up to 700 million pounds when it reports third quarter results on Oct.
+25, KBW estimated based on provisions taken by the other banks.

 Lloyds was given some breathing space on capital in May, when regulators reduced its required core capital ratio to 12.5% from 13%, equating to around 1 billion pounds.